Skip to main content Skip to search Skip to main navigation

 PIZZA STONE

-A pizza stone makes the pizza particularly crispy in the grill.
-It must first heat up for 20 minutes before it is topped with the dough and ingredients.
-The pizza only takes a few minutes to cook in a closed grill (with lid).
-The pizza stone is also suitable for preparing bread rolls, tarte flambée and quiche.
+A pizza stone makes the pizza particularly crispy in the barbecue.
+It must first be heated for 20 minutes before the dough and toppings are added.
+The pizza takes just a few minutes to cook in a closed barbecue (with the lid on).
+The pizza stone is also suitable for making bread rolls, tarte flambée and quiche.

-When firing up the charcoal barbecue, a lot of smoke can be avoided by using a chimney starter and high-quality, dry briquettes.
-For smoke-free grilling, charcoal baskets are recommended, which ensure that the food is not above the heat source.
-A grease drip tray filled with water and placed directly under meat, sausages, etc. has also proven to be effective.
+When lighting a charcoal barbecue, a significant amount of smoke can be minimized by using a chimney starter and high-quality, dry briquettes.
+For smoke-free grilling, charcoal baskets are recommended, as they ensure that the food is not directly above the heat source.
+A grease drip tray filled with water and positioned directly beneath meat, sausages, etc. has also proven to be effective.

-The reverse grilling method ensures strong roasted flavours and juicy, tender meat.
-It is first cooked at a low temperature and then grilled hot.
+The reverse grilling method ensures rich roasted flavours and juicy, tender meat.
+It is first cooked at a low temperature and then grilled at a high temperature.

 SMOKER

-Hours of cooking under regulated, low heat with a juicy, tender, smoky and flavourful result: this is possible in a (barbecue) smoker.
-In the wood or coal-fuelled oven, the food is not placed directly over the embers or the fire.
+Hours of cooking under controlled, low heat, resulting in juicy, tender, smoky and flavourful food: this is possible in a (barbecue) smoker.
+In the wood or coal-fired oven, the food is not placed directly over the embers or the fire.

 UMAMI

-The fifth flavour after sweet, salty, sour and bitter plays an important role in barbecuing.
-Umami is often described as "savoury, meaty, tasty".
-It is found in soya sauce, parmesan, shiitake, mushrooms, meat, Maggi seasoning, celery seed and dried tomatoes.
+The fifth flavour, following sweet, salty, sour and bitter, plays an important role in barbecuing.
+Umami is often described as ‘savoury, meaty, tasty’.
+It is found in soy sauce, Parmesan, shiitake mushrooms, mushrooms, meat, Maggi seasoning, celery seed and dried tomatoes.

 PREPARATION

-Clean the barbecue, prepare the tongs and other accessories, have a fire blanket, a bucket of sand or a powder extinguisher ready: Good preparation ensures a safe and relaxed barbecue.
+Clean the barbecue, prepare the tongs and other accessories, and have a fire blanket, a bucket of sand or a powder fire extinguisher ready: Good preparation ensures a safe and relaxed barbecue.

-For real fans, the barbecue season lasts from 1 January to 31 December.
+For true enthusiasts, the barbecue season runs from 1 January to 31 December.
 The biggest challenge with winter barbecuing is maintaining a constant heat in the barbecue.
-You should therefore grill with a lid in a place protected from the wind.
-If you barbecue with gas, you should use propane gas at low temperatures and keep a close eye on the frost-sensitive pressure regulator.
+You should therefore barbecue with the lid on in a spot sheltered from the wind.
+If you’re using a gas barbecue, you should use propane gas at low temperatures and keep a close eye on the pressure regulator, which is sensitive to frost.

 Porterhouse or T-bone steaks usually weigh between 1000 and 1500 grams.
 Such XXL steaks are impressive, but difficult to prepare.
 A thermometer is essential.